Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 • Ponte Vecchio.

 • +- 4 pm.
-Visit Boboli Gardens (the adjacent Palazzo Pitti is also closed on Mondays, but the gardens are usually open on Mondays in the high season – see here for tickets and opening days).
+Visit Boboli Gardens (the adjacent Palazzo Pitti is also closed on Mondays, but the gardens are usually open, but check the official site before you go).
 Alternatively, visit Basilica Santa Croce.

 • 6 pm.
 E-bike tour of the city.